tgents/uw-info-498-android/README.md

 You'll want to start with an **Empty Activity**.
 Then modify the code (e.g., the `TextView` instead of `activity_main`) so that instead of "Hello World!", the screen shows a warm, personal message for your instructor and TA.
 Something polite; let's get started on the right foot.
 You're welcome to make any other changes you wish, but you only need to worry about changing the message.

 You should also add a **custom icon** for your application.
-I've provided an okay `hello_icon.png` inside the `img/` folder of the code repo.
-You should copy this into the `src/main/res/drawable` folder of Android project.
-You should then modify the `manifest.xml` file so that the `android:icon` attribute of the `<application>` tag points at `drawable/hello_icon`.
+I've provided an okay `hello_icon.png` inside the `img/` folder of the code repo that you can use, or you can design your own.
+You can specify the icon easily in Android Studio by selecting the `app` folder in the project browser, and then selecting `File > New > Image Asset` and specifying a new **Launcher Icon**.
+You can instead specify it manually by coping the image into the `src/main/res/drawable` folder of Android project, and modifying the `manifest.xml` file so that the `android:icon` attribute of the `<application>` tag points at `drawable/hello_icon`.
 For better results, copy each of the resolution-specific images into their appropriate folders; Android will then pick the appropriate resolution based on the device!

 #### Run in Emulator
 You should test your application inside an **emulated android device**, to make sure that is set up.